quicwg/ops-drafts/draft-ietf-quic-manageability.md

 timeout-based delays before this problem is detected by the endpoints and the connection can potentially be re-established.

-QUIC endpoints support address migration and a QUIC connection can survive a change of the IP address or ports by mapping the connection ID, if present, to an existing connection.
-Ideally a new connection ID is used at the same time when the address/port changes to avoid linkability.
-As new connection IDs belonging to the same connection are not known to on-path devices, network devices are not able to map QUIC connections after a 4-tuple change.
-As such, when the 4-tuple changes, stateful devices lose their state and break connectivity if state is required for forwarding, while the endpoints would otherwise survive such a change.

 Use of connection IDs is specifically discouraged for NAT applications.
 If a NAT hits an operational limit, it is recommended to rather drop the initial packets of a flow (see also {{sec-filtering}}),